DQuinn97/WeGotBoard-PM/README.md

 ### Epics

 An **epic** describes multiple (larger) features that form one unit (like a full webpage).
 The epic needs to be created on the appropriate repo.
-Each epic needs to be named `EPIC_<feature name>` (spaces allowed, branches will automatically be hyphenated). e.g. `EPIC_Landing Page`
 Each epic needs to be divided into sub-issues that each form one singular user-story (details in [User-Stories](#user-stories)).

 Please also mark epics with the right tag under "Card Type", it does not need a "Card Type 2":